About This Program

-Utica College's history program offers remarkable breadth and flexibility.
+Utica University's history program offers remarkable breadth and flexibility.
 As a history major, students work closely with an extremely accomplished faculty to explore the discipline through scholarship and real-world learning experiences.
-First among these is the College's highly regarded History Project, a two-semester program in primary research with the opportunity to have your original work featured in the Project's annual publication.
+First among these is the University's highly regarded History Project, a two-semester program in primary research with the opportunity to have your original work featured in the Project's annual publication.

 The major in history is designed for students who seek an understanding of the human condition through its historical development.
 The curriculum provides foundational learning in American and world history with opportunities for focused, upper-level coursework and research in several specific areas.

 History at Utica University

 A Degree That Works

 History is one of the most flexible areas of the liberal arts.
 A UC degree in history helps lay the foundation for a rewarding career in a broad spectrum of fields, including public service and government, teaching, law, library science, and many more.
 UC history alumni have taken leadership positions at:

 - UGL Unicco

 History major Tyena Garcia talks about her life at Utica, her program, and her plans for the future.

 Phi Alpha Theta is a professional society whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
 We seek to bring students, teachers, and writers of history together for intellectual and social exchanges, which promote and assist historical research and publication by our members in a variety of ways.LEARN MORE

 History major, philosophy minor, and U.S. Army veteran David Cooney talks about his experience at Utica University and his passion for preserving the past for future generations.